 - 40.37 Migrants applying for entry clearance to the UK for more than 6 months must apply for a biometric residence permit (BRP) as part of the application process.
 This involves enrolling their fingerprints and facial image to have their identity confirmed.
 If a successful decision is made on their application for entry clearance, a decision letter will tell the migrant from which nominated Post Office in the UK they must collect their BRP.
-They will be provided with a short term biometric entry clearance (a vignette in their passport), valid for 30 days, in order to travel to the UK to collect their BRP.
+They will be provided with a short-term biometric entry clearance (a vignette in their passport), valid for 30 days, in order to travel to the UK to collect their BRP.
 The migrant then has 10 days from their arrival in the UK to collect their BRP from that nominated Post Office.
 The BRP will be the sole way of evidencing that the migrant is here lawfully and any conditions (rules) of their leave.
 The 'Biometric residence permits' page on GOV.UK has more information. - 40.38 Tier 2 and Tier 5 migrants applying for leave to remain in the UK have to apply for a BRP.
-Before receiving the BRP, the migrant must give their fingerprints and facial image, have their identity confirmed and a successful decision made on their application for leave.
-The 'Biometric residence permits' page on GOV.UK has more information about who must apply for them. - 40.39 The vast majority of Tier 2 or Tier 5 migrants will use their BRP to evidence their right to work in the UK.
-If they need to start work before collecting their BRP, however, they will be able to evidence their right to work by producing the short term biometric entry clearance in their passport which they used to travel to the UK, as long as it is still current.
+Before receiving the BRP, the migrant must give their fingerprints and facial image, have their identity confirmed and a successful decision made on their application for leave. - 40.39 The vast majority of Tier 2 or Tier 5 migrants will use their BRP to evidence their right to work in the UK.
+If they need to start work before collecting their BRP, however, they will be able to evidence their right to work by producing the short-term biometric entry clearance in their passport which they used to travel to the UK, as long as it is still current.
 In these circumstances, you will need to ask to see their BRP when this vignette expires (30 days after issue).
-The 'Preventing Illegal Working' page on GOV.UK has information on how to establish an excuse against a civil penalty liability for employing an illegal worker.
+The 'Right to work checks: an employer's guide' page on GOV.UK has information on how to establish an excuse against a civil penalty liability for employing an illegal worker.